 Olive oil is another extremely versatile oil, derived from pressing olives.
 It has protective and moisturizing properties.
 Since it coats the hair shaft and shields keratin, olive oil has protective qualities.
 It also has exfoliating and dandruff-fighting properties when combined with lemon juice.
 When used regularly, olive oil can replace the need to use conditioner and other hair-smoothing products.
 Organic extra virgin olive oil is best, since it is rich in natural antioxidants and does not contain any chemical ingredients.

-Ideal for: Damaged, dull, dry or frizzy hair, as well as hair that is dandruff-prone.
+Ideal for: Damaged, dull, dry or frizzy hair, as well as hair that is dandruff prone.

 Benefits: Olive oil protects against heat damage, imparts a sleek look and shine, moisturizes and gives damaged and broken hair a healthy appearance.

 How to use it: You can use olive oil as a weekly hair treatment on either dry or damp hair.
 Coat your hair with one to two tablespoons of olive oil and cover your hair with a shower cap for about 30 minutes.
-Be sure to shampoo hair thoroughly afterward and rinse with cold water.
+Be sure to shampoo your hair thoroughly afterward and rinse with cold water.
 There is no need to use conditioner after an olive oil treatment.
 When used with lemon juice every other week, olive oil also fights dandruff.
-For this treatment, mix a few tablespoons each of water, olive oil and lemon juice.
+For this treatment, mix a few tablespoons of water, olive oil and lemon juice.
 Rub it into the scalp and leave it on for 20 minutes before you shampoo it out.

-Avocado oil is rich in fatty acids and minerals, making ideal for strengthening hair.
+Avocado oil is rich in fatty acids and minerals, making it ideal for strengthening hair.
 The antioxidants and Vitamin-E in the oil make it excellent for taming frizz, locking in moisture, and retaining shine.

-Ideal for: Damaged, dull, dry or frizzy hair.
+Ideal for: Damaged, dull, dry, or frizzy hair.